afshinator/OdinRailsStudyGroup/week3-transcript.md

 ### Let's get right into Testing related stuff!

-- I'm going to tackle this material from all the angles I can; TDD / BDD in rails my Achilles heel in Rails development and I hear the same from many others.
+- I'm going to tackle this material from all the angles I can; TDD / BDD is my Achilles heel in Rails development and I hear the same from many others.

 - Lets get our heads around the concepts, methodology, using RSpep & Capybara;  We're **not going to explore** Cucumber or TestUnit, unless someone really wants to.